SaltedFishBayonet/Windows-Kernel-Crypto/README.md

 Feature
 =========================
-- Cryptography library for the `Windows` kernel, but also for the application layer
+- Cryptography library for the `Windows` kernel, also support application layer
 - support `AES256`、`AES256+CBC`、`RSA512`、`RSA1024`、`RSA2048`
 - Very pleasantly surprised, especially support `ECC256`, its performance is excellent, can replace the performance of a little less `RSA2048`
 - As a base encoding, `base64` is also supported, of course